 Media will be displayed in a name-based order, and in the following sequence: remote images, then inventory-related images, network share, Dropbox, Google Drive, WebDav, Instagram and then USB-contained images, followed by videos.
 So, images come first and then videos.
 This behaviour is by design and unmodifiable, because two different players are used.

 Accepted image formats are jpeg (.jpeg or .jpg), png, gif.
+The slideshow player only works with JPG images in RGB format – thanks to Ethan Piliavin.

-Accepted video formats are the ones played by omxplayer, mostly mp4 files.
+Accepted video formats are mostly mp4 files.

 Background music